 The Trails Committee works year round, but especially in late Spring/early Summer before the Ride, to repair damage wrought by Winter weather or the effects of trail use.
 These volunteers also clear encroaching vegetation, such as blackberries, poison oak and manzanita.
 Each year there are special projects to improve or re-route sections of the trail that are considered unnecessarily difficult.

 FOWSTA (Friends Of the Western States Trail Alliance) raises the funds needed to cover the immediate costs of WS Trail repairs and improvements.
-FOWSTA sponsors a number of fundraising events during the year, including the a "Fun Ride" and the Holiday Party in December.
+FOWSTA sponsors a number of fundraising events during the year, Holiday Party in December, and the WSTF/WSTEF Reception at the AERC convention when in Reno.

 You can make a direct contribution to support of the WS Trail by joining FOWSTA.
 Your membership donation will place you on the mailing list to receive a your copy of The Tevis Forum, an annual publication full of WS Trail information, history and tips about doing the Tevis Cup Ride that you will want to read cover to cover.